ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

   - Must be able to WRITE to the subscription
 - Installed terraform (download [here](https://www.terraform.io/downloads.html))
 - Azure CLI installed for authentication (download [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli))
+- Make sure that the user context used by Terraform has WRITE access to all Azure Subscriptions

 [Back to the top](#table-of-contents)
 ## Getting Started